roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

                 image: registry.cn-shanghai.aliyuncs.com/tensorflow-samples/cuda-malloc:3G
                 resources:
                   limits:
-                    aliyun.com/gpu-mem: 4
+                    aliyun.com/gpu-mem: 4   # Each pod requests 4 GB of GPU memory.
+Two pod replicas are configured, therefore a total of 8 GB of GPU memory is requested by the application.
         ```

-    2. Recreate workloads that share the memory of the GPU.
+    2. Recreate workloads based on the modified configurations.

         The output indicates that the two pods are scheduled to the same GPU-accelerated node.